 Interestingly in few Asian markets, the Vios carries the Yaris nameplate and vice versa in others.
 In China where Toyota have two different joint venture partners namely FAW-Toyota and GAC-Toyota, each sells its own stylistically different version of XP130/150 in both hatchback as well sedan forms named as Vios and Yaris respectively.
 China also gets a longer wheelbase version of both these cars.

 A long wheelbase Toyota Yaris-L in China

-The 3rd gen XP150 Yaris sedan that’s going to be launched in Pakistan rides on the Toyota B-platform and measures 4,425mm in length, 1,730mm in width and 1,475mm in height while having a 2,550mm wheelbase.
-Although the XP150 Yaris sedan is larger than the second generation XP90 Belta, but it’s considerably shorter than the 11th gen 1.3L Corolla it’s going to replace here.
+The 3rd gen XP150 Yaris sedan we have here rides on the Toyota B-platform and measures 4,425mm in length, 1,730mm in width and 1,475mm in height while having a 2,550mm wheelbase.
+Although the XP150 Yaris sedan is larger than the second generation XP90 Belta, but it’s considerably shorter than the 11th gen 1.3L Corolla which it replaces here.

 The third generation Yaris sedan appears with different engine configurations depending on the market where it’s offered.
-For our market there will be two engine options– a 1.3 liter (1329cc) 1NR-FE unit that produces 98hp and 123Nm, and a 1.5 liter (1496cc) 2NR-FE engine that punches out 106hp of power and 140Nm of torque.
+For our market there is a 1.3 liter (1329cc) 1NR-FE unit that produces 98hp and 123Nm, and a 1.5 liter (1496cc) 2NR-FE engine that punches out 106hp of power and 140Nm of torque.
 The engines are paired either to a 5-speed manual or 7-speed CVT gearbox.